-National Center is active in several directions:
+National Center works in several directions:

-• Exhibition activity on the National and International level;|
+|•||Exhibition activity on the National and International level;|

 |•||An innovative educational, interactive, theatrical and other projects;|

 |•||Cultural representation of the Republic of Belarus at the important international events: the Belarusian pavilion at Expo 2010 – Shanghai, the 54 Venice Biennale (2011), Special project at the 4 Moscow Biennale of Contemporary Art (2011), Special project 5 Moscow Biennale of Contemporary Art (2013), Days of culture (since 2008, Ukraine, Poland, Czechia, Slovakia, Russia, Lithuania, etc.), the 56 Venice Biennale (2015);|

-|•||Public space interaction: the Street Theatre Forum (2014 – 2016), “The Artist and the City” project – Belarusian artists reproductions open air exhibition on Yakub Kolas Square in Minsk (2011 – 2016), “Art Island” project – open air sculptural installations on the Komsomolsky islands of Minsk;
+|•||Public space interaction: the Street Theatre Forum (2014 – 2016), “The Artist and the City” project – the open air exhibition of Belarusian artists reproductions in Yakub Kolas Square in Minsk (2011 – 2016), “Art Islands” project – the open air sculptural installations on the Komsomolsky islands in Minsk;|

 Today the National Center for Contemporary Arts has two locations in the center of Belarusian capital.
 The main building is situated on Nekrasova Street, 3.
 Apart from that, the National Center has a vast and spacious exhibition hall on Nezavisimosti Avenue, 47.

 The National Center’s permanent collection reflects the main stages in formation and development of the Belarusian contemporary art of the last decade of 20th century.
-The majority of exhibits has created by local artists; however, the collection also includes some works by renowned Western masters.
+The majority of exhibits are created by local artists; however, the collection also includes some works by renowned Western masters.

 Besides that, the Museum owns a unique collection of works by the famous representatives of Belarusian avant-garde of 1980 – 1990th.